MohdAliyan27/MohdAliyan27.github.io/README.md

 ---

 ### INTERESTS
-Apart from being a web developer, I do social activities and support social cause.
-I am engaged with the activities to support unprevilaged students and engaged with One HCL.
+Apart from being a web developer, I do social activities and support social causes.
+I am engaged with the activities to support unprivileged students and engaged with One HCL.

-I enjoy being outdoors, so i go for run everyday.
-I love travelling to different places and explore different cultures.
-When I am inside , i used to google things about technology and watch movies in my free time.
+I enjoy being outdoors, so I go for a run every day.
+I love traveling to different places and exploring different cultures.
+When I am inside, I used to google things about technology and watch movies in my free time.

+---

+### Thanks for your time.